Germany: Welfare claims from asylum seekers drop sharply | DW | 25.10.2019

 The majority, some 5.6 million people, were receiving Hartz IV benefits — paid to the unemployed, underemployed and disabled.
 That number fell 5.7% from the year before.

-Basic social security payemnts given due to old age and incapacity grew 1.9% last year to 1.1 million.
+Basic social security payments given due to old age and incapacity grew 1.9% last year to 1.1 million.

 mm/rt (dpa, EPD)